sascha-andres/webbuild/README.md

 Setting such a variable will disable installation ( except of composer which is always installed ) and execution.

 Doing this will speed up the build process.

+#### Custom base directory

+If your base directory follows not the convention use the environment variable `SETBASEDIR` to change it.

 ## ONBUILD ##